Skip to main contentScroll Top

 • The market has been smoke-free as a whole since 2008, and a fine of ฿2000 is provided for in the event of a violation.

-• Although, contrary to popular belief, not everything is negotiable in Thailand, this is indeed the case in Chatuchak.
-And the more quantity you buy, the more likely you are to get a discounted rate.
+• Contrary to popular belief, not everything in Thailand is negotiable, but that's certainly true in Chatuchak.
+And the more you buy, the more likely you are to get a discount.

 • If you are buying antiques, make sure you have the correct certificates to pass through customs without any hassle.